Organization

 Boglarka (Larka) Soos is our local data manager.
 She has a background in Applied Math (BSc Honors, UofC; MMath, uWaterloo) and is a current PhD Student at the Department of Community Health Science (Biostatistics) at the University of Calgary.
 Her research interests include secondary data analysis, machine learning, and heart failure.

-Himasara Pathiraja is a Research Associate working with SAPCReN-CPCSSN.
+Himasara Marasinghe is a Research Associate working with SAPCReN-CPCSSN.
 She has a background in public health (MScPH, McGill University).
 Her research interests include the use of routinely collected data for chronic disease management and prevention, and diabetes, CKD and dementia in primary care.

 Aimie Lee is a Research Assistant working with SAPCReN-CPCSSN.
 Aimie received her Bachelor of Health Sciences (Health & Society) from the University of Calgary and is a current student in the University of Calgary’s Bachelor of Nursing degree-holder program.
 She has previous work experience in a variety of healthcare settings at the University of Calgary, Alberta Health Services, and various private clinics.
 Aimie’s research interests lie at the intersection of public health, health services, and knowledge translation/implementation science.